Mega event advertising: Technological Impacts

 There have been several technological advancements and innovations in recent years which have greatly impacted TV advertising.
 One of the most significant is the DVR which promises the ability to “skip” advertisements for their customers.
 Since its introduction in 2003, the number of devices and its use has greatly increased which common wisdom might suggest would spell the demise of TV advertisement in all but live events.
 The term most commonly used with DVR's ability to skip commercials is referred to as “zipping.”
 The ability to zip through unwanted commercials to enjoy the recorded programs was seen so negatively that in 2006 major networks acceded to advertisers to only use live ratings as currency when setting prices for TV advertising space.
 The primary justification for advertisers was the notion that recorded advertisements had no value due to advertising avoidance.

-An important discussion often ignored was the fact that viewers have been avoiding TV advertisements since their invention.
+An important discussion often ignored was that viewers have been avoiding TV advertisements since their invention.
 One such way was to switch to another channel, or “multitask” by having conversations with others, leave the room, mute the TV, or more recently, zip through the commercials in a recorded program.
 While studies have shown commercials tend to lose 59% to 75% of the audience in recorded programming there is still residual value during the zipped commercials.
 The three major reasons zipped ads may still be effective include: heightened attention, latent effects, and effects of time compression.
 While fast forwarding or zipping through commercials on a Video Cassette Recorder or DVR, one must pay close attention to the TV in order to know when to when the show resumes.
 This intense awareness resulted in about 15% to 59% retention of the commercials zipped.
 The second reason zipped commercials may have value is due to the latent effects they cause.
 For example, many people only need to have a glimpse of the golden arches or a silver apple to understand their meaning.
 Finally, the effects of time compression can have positive effects on consumers.
 Many studies have shown increased effectiveness in radio and TV commercials with moderately increased time compression.
 They can both have recall effects and boost prior learning effectively functioning as a reminder advertisement.